-In this subsection we make some comments on how one might try to use Theorem \ref{thm:ES:intro} to study integral representations of $L$-functions.
-Though it is purely speculative we include this discussion because it allows us to pose several questions in the study of algebraic homogenous spaces that are of independent interest.
-Let a subgroup $H \leq G$ act on $G$ via right multiplication, and assume that $Y$ is stable under the action of $H.$ For example, we could take $Y=P'\gamma H$ for some $\gamma \in G(F).$ Assume that $Y$ admits an open $H$-orbit.
+Assume that $Y$ admits an open $H$-orbit.
 Let $\varphi$ be a cusp form in a cuspidal automorphic representation $\pi$ of $H(\A_F)$.
 If one wanted to use Theorem \ref{thm:ES:intro} to study integral representations of $L$-functions one could try to investigate expressions of the form

 where $R(h)f_{\chi_s}(y)=f_{\chi_s}(yh).$ If convergent, \eqref{this:exp} admits a functional equation because $E_{Y_P}(R(h)f_{\chi_s})$ admits a functional equation by Theorem \ref{thm:ES:intro}.
 The problem is deciding whether or not \eqref{this:exp} or some variant of it yields any new $L$-functions.
 Ignoring all questions of convergence, the integral above unfolds into a sum